Cofertility and &Mother are proud to introduce Level the Playing Field, an initiative to help promote fertility freedom for women in sports

 An overview of fresh egg donation

 Our unique egg sharing model provides intended parents with an alternative to cash compensation for egg donation.
-At Cofertility, our donors always go through a split cycle in which she keeps half of the eggs retrieved for her own future family planning and donates half to your family.
+At Cofertility, our donors always keep half of the eggs retrieved for her own future family planning and donate half to your family.

 The key difference between fresh and frozen egg donation with Cofertility is the point at which the donor completes her screening and egg retrieval.
 With fresh egg donation, the screening and retrieval process is started after you match with the donor.